Robust inference using density-powered Stein operators

 Classical Stein operators perform well when data and model are well-aligned, but they can be brittle under contamination.
 The $\gamma$-weight introduces a controlled insensitivity to low-density regions: inliers continue to shape the fit, while outliers exert a much weaker influence.
 Conceptually, the method combines two forces already present in Stein flows--the ascent along the score and the repulsive spreading--then modulates both by $q^\gamma$.
 The result is a flow that concentrates learning effort where the model believes the signal lives.

-A naïve “weighted Fisher” objective would involve the unknown $s_p$, making it impractical.
-The variational view avoids this: the first variation of $D_\gamma(p\|q)$ along an infinitesimal transport equals a constant multiple of $\mathbb E_p[\mathcal A_q^{(\gamma)} v]$.
-This identity legitimizes the weighted operator as the natural calculus behind $\gamma$-divergence, and it explains why we can build estimators and algorithms without ever touching the normalizing constant.
-In short, the calculus of divergences and the calculus of Stein agree.
+{A naïve weighted Fisher objective would involve the unknown $s_p$, making it impractical.
+The variational view clarifies the origin of the operator: for the logarithmic $\gamma$-divergence, Proposition~\ref{gamma-div} expresses \(\mathcal A_q^{(\gamma)}\) directly as the first variation of the logarithmic \(\gamma\)-divergence along the escort transport.
+Geometrically, $\mathcal{A}_q^{(\gamma)}$ is therefore the canonical Stein operator for the $(\gamma+1)$-escort coordinate of $D_\gamma$, not a deformation of the classical Stein operator.
+The estimating equations themselves rely on the zero-expectation Stein identity, which is why they can be implemented without knowing the normalizing constant.
+Thus, the divergence calculus motivates the operator through the escort transport, while the Stein identity supplies the usable estimating equation.}

-The $\gamma$-Stein method has the following performance: \begin{itemize} \item \emph{Unnormalized models.} Estimating equations depend only on $\nabla_x\log u_\theta$ and the weight $u_\theta^\gamma$; the partition function cancels.
-This makes the approach attractive for energy-based models, random field models, and situations where likelihoods are expensive or intractable. \item \emph{Tuning $\gamma$.} Small positive values (e.g., $0.05$-$0.3$) typically provide a good robustness-efficiency compromise; larger values emphasize outlier resistance at the cost of variance.
-Any selection rule should reflect the target task (estimation vs.\ detection) and the anticipated contamination level. \item \emph{Algorithms.} Replacing the standard Stein field with its $\gamma$-weighted version yields robust particle methods (e.g., $\gamma$-SVGD) and robust discrepancies (e.g., $\gamma$-KSD) without changing the surrounding optimization scaffolding. \end{itemize}
+The $\gamma$-Stein method has the following performance: \begin{itemize} \item \emph{Unnormalized models.} Estimating equations depend only on $\nabla_x\log u_\theta$ and the weight $u_\theta^\gamma$; the partition function cancels. {This is useful for energy-based models, random field models, and other settings where likelihoods are expensive or intractable. \item \emph{Tuning $\gamma$.} Small positive values can provide a useful robustness--efficiency compromise, but the appropriate range depends on the model, the contamination mechanism, and the inferential task.
+Larger values emphasize outlier resistance at the cost of variance and possible loss of sensitivity to low-density alternatives.} \item \emph{Algorithms.} Replacing the standard Stein field with its $\gamma$-weighted version yields robust particle methods (e.g., $\gamma$-SVGD) and robust discrepancies (e.g., $\gamma$-KSD) without changing the surrounding optimization scaffolding. \end{itemize}